With Thanksgiving just over the horizon, you can almost taste the turkey.

 I also found that Spanish speakers in different countries have several names for the bird — pavo (general term in Spain and Latin America), guanajo (Cuba), guajolote (Mexico, El Salvador, Honduras), chompipe (much of Central America), pisco (Colombia, Venezuela) and cócono (Mexico).

 Gobble, gobble!
-It’s enough to induce indigestion!
+It’s enough to trigger indigestion!

 A bit of further research uncovered the origin of the confusion — no, not Turkey, Peru or India.
 It seems that in years following the European discovery of the Americas (and Portuguese exploration of the African coast, including Guinea, which gave its name to the similar-looking guinea fowl), this new-to-Europe creature was sometimes mistaken for something more familiar.
 And at other times, it was thought to have been introduced through trade that involved merchants in Turkey.